stratum-mining/sv2-spec/03-Protocol-Overview.md

 # 3. Protocol Overview

-There are technically four distinct (sub)protocols needed in order to fully use all of the features proposed in this document:
+There are technically three distinct (sub)protocols needed in order to fully use all of the features proposed in this document:

 1. **Mining Protocol**
    The main protocol used for mining and the direct successor of Stratum v1.